rouvinerh/tp/docs/UserGuide.md

 * Parameters in square brackets are optional.
   * `[/d:DATE]` means that the `DATE` parameter is **optional**.
 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+> ⚠️ Follow instructions clearly.
+Ensure that the syntax is exactly the same as provided in the user guide.
+For instance, no extra characters in the commands, such as blank space, newline, etc.
 ---

 ## Commands